biocore/American-Gut/README.md

   EBI data).
 This is useful for testing.
 - AG\_CPU\_COUNT: Number of process to use when parallelizing code (defaults to the number of cores)

+To generate reports (pdfs) a TeX distribution should be installed on the system.

 ## Adjusting environment on POSIX systems